 Reception – ages 4 and 5

 S.E.N.- Special Educational Needs.
-Learning difficulties, talents or other needs, for which a child requires special help.
-One in five children may have some sort of learning difficulty during their school life.
+Learning difficulties, talents or other needs, for which a child requires additional provision.

 S.E.N.C.O. - Special Educational Needs Co-ordinator.
-The teacher in a school who is responsible for co-ordinating the extra help for children with special educational needs.
+The member of SLT in a school who is responsible for co-ordinating the additional provision for children with special educational needs.

 TA - Teaching Assistant.
 A qualified adult who assists the class teacher.